MereAnn Reid

 My Ideal Client

 Are you at your wits' end with challenging behaviors?
-Looking for support with meltdowns and bedtime?
+Looking for support with meltdowns, hitting or bedtime?
 Sometimes it's hard to know if you're on the right track.
-Kids grow and change fast--and life is so busy!
-Connection is the glue that holds families together, especially when the going gets tough.
-If you're not feeling connected, you're not able to settle.
-And neither can your child.
-I work with preschool + elementary kids and parents to feel more connected and get big behaviors un-stuck.
+Kids grow and change fast—and life is so busy!
+When we add high sensitivity, giftedness, or a diagnosis like autism or ADHD—we can see where layers of challenge and connection can get tangled up.
+I work with preschool & elementary families to reconnect, get BIG behaviors un-stuck, and help parents respond differently.

 My Approach to Helping

 The experiences I offer in the playroom are designed to be engaging, fun, and a little bit challenging.
 As a therapist who sees young kids, my office doubles as a place to meet with parents and a creative space full of puppets, books, art materials, sensory supplies, and room to move!
-I enjoy working with parents--because your style and presence are important in setting the tone at home--and I believe your child will benefit most when we work as a team.
-As much as possible, I include parents in sessions, and I am likely to work with you personally to understand how your own experiences growing up have shaped your parenting.
+I enjoy working with parents—because your style and presence are important in setting the tone at home—and I believe your child will benefit most when you and I work as a team.
+I actively partner with parents in the play therapy process and am likely to work with you personally to understand how your own experiences growing up have shaped your parenting.
 I want to include you in what's happening in the playroom and changes to come!
-I've worked with children for over 25 years, bringing that experience and developmental perspective to our sessions.
+I've worked with children for 25+ years, bringing that experience and developmental perspective to our sessions.
 I'm generous with resources, will encourage you to ask questions, and believe both parenthood and therapy are collaborative efforts.

 Techniques I Use